A short history of the city of Antibes Juan-les-Pins

 The history of Antibes Juan-les-Pins goes back several millennia.
-The site was first settled by Ligurians.
-It occupies a remarkable location: on one hand, a defensive site with its natural shelter; on the other, the convergence point for sailing itineraries along the coasts of Italy and Corsica.
+The site was first settled by Ligurians in the 5th century b.c.
+The city occupies a remarkable location: on one hand, a defensive site with a natural shelter; on the other, the convergence point for sailing itineraries along the coasts of Italy and Corsica.

-With the arrival of Christianity in the 3rd century AD, the city became a bishopric.
-But the town, now named Antiboul, would soon experience difficult times, as Visigoths, Saracens, hordes of Barbarians spread terror until the 10th century.
+With the arrival of Christianity in the 3rd century AD, the city became a bishopric or diocese of the Catholic church.
+But the town, now named Antiboul, would soon experience difficult times, as Visigoths, Saracens, and hordes of Barbarians spread terror throughout the region for centuries.
 The insecurity reigning in the city incited the Pope to transfer the bishopric to Grasse in 1244 and, in 1385, the Grimaldi family were appointed Royal Captains of Antibes by Queen Marie.

-In 1936, there was an onslaught, with the first paid holidays, while the fashionable salons greeted the Fitzgeralds, Rudolf Valentino, Mistinguett, Hemingway and ‘La Belle Otéro’.
-In 1940, F. Scott Fitzgerald’s death seemed to mark the end of this festive era, ushering in the War.
-As soon as the war ended, Antibes Juan-les-Pins enjoyed a rebirth; tourists flocked here and famous names settled in the commune, such as Nikos Kazantzakis, author of Zorba the Greek and The Last Temptation of Christ, and Pablo Picasso who painted in Château Grimaldi.
+When World War II ended, Antibes Juan-les-Pins enjoyed a rebirth of sorts; tourists flocked here and famous names settled in the commune, such as Nikos Kazantzakis, author of Zorba the Greek and The Last Temptation of Christ, and Pablo Picasso who painted in Château Grimaldi.

 More pictures available on our Pinterest Antibes Juan-les-Pins page.